 She is an international artist, whose work has been exhibited in art galleries around the world.
 Her "sculptural impressionism" can be found on landscape, city views, floral subjects, seascapes, and abstracts.

-Everyone has the need for acceptance and a sense of community and sometimes we let cultural differences put a wall up to prevent others in.
+Everyone needs acceptance and a sense of community and sometimes we let cultural differences put a wall up to prevent others in.
 If one would look around the world and travel they would see what I’ve seen, that love is love, hate is hate, hate is everywhere, love is everywhere and in everyone.
 Emotions cross the boundaries of cultures and emotions are at the core of art.
 Art can help break down the walls of our differences.
-This is why I’m proudly curating the "Culture Bridge Art Exhibition" in Chicago as it is sharing the art and emotions of artists from many backgrounds.

 My style as an oil painter is landscape impressionism.
 I feel there is an energetic relation between emotions and the colors I use.
 I listen to my instinct and relate the colors to the experience I paint.
 I smell the air and picture myself there in my paintings.
 My goal is to draw my viewers into the paintings with me, for them to escape to another place to find peace, harmony, or majestic power.
 Art can help ease the stress of your normal day to day life, your work, your relationships, your fears, and troubles.